 Click image above to play video

-Robert C. White, Jr. is an At-Large Member of the Council of the District of Columbia, Chair of the Committee on Facilities and Procurement, and Chair of the Metropolitan Washington Council of Governments’ Board of Directors.
+Robert C. White, Jr. is an At-Large Member of the Council of the District of Columbia, Chair of the Committee on Facilities and Procurement, and Vice-Chair of the Metropolitan Washington Council of Governments’ (COG) Board of Directors.

 Robert graduated from Archbishop Carroll High School in Washington DC and attended St. Mary’s College of Maryland, earning degrees in Philosophy and Political Science and completing additional studies at Oxford University in England and in The Gambia, West Africa.
 Robert earned his law degree from the American University Washington College of Law.